 “The greatest day in the world’s history.
 The armistice was signed at 5. a.m. & fighting ceased at 11.
 U. Arthur came to breakfast, & at 11. we went on to the balcony to greet the large crowd which had formed outside.
 At 12.30. we went out again & the massed bands of the Guards played the National Anthem & patriotic songs, & the anthem of the Allies.
 Huge crowds & much enthusiasm…At 3.15 we drove to the City in the pouring rain & had a marvellous reception.
 The members of the family came to tea & then some WAACS, WRENS etc. came & sang patriotic songs.
 So nice of them.
 The Prime Minister came to see us at 7.
 U Arthur & Patsy came to dinner, afterwards we went on to the balcony, the band played popular songs, & we had another wonderful scene.
 A day full of emotion & thankfulness – tinged with regret at the many lives who have fallen in this ghastly war.”

-Show above is the flag Queen Mary waved on Armistice Day, during one or more of The Royal Family’s many balcony appearances.
+Shown above is the flag Queen Mary waved on Armistice Day, during one or more of The Royal Family’s many balcony appearances.

-On the 11 November 1920 King George V unveiled the Cenotaph, the national memorial to the ‘Glorious Dead’ of the 1914-1918 war, and afterwards Their Majesties attended the burial service for the ‘Unknown Warrior’ in Westminster Abbey.
+On the 11 November, 1920 King George V unveiled the Cenotaph, the national memorial to the ‘Glorious Dead’ of the 1914-1918 war, and afterwards, Their Majesties attended the burial service for the ‘Unknown Warrior’ in Westminster Abbey.
 2018’s remembrance Commemorations involved commemorating the centenary of Armistice.
 Learn more about World War I and Armistice Day through Royal Archives here.

 100 years on, The Queen and The Royal Family today joined the nation in remembering all those who made the ultimate sacrifice.
 More than 10,000 people from across the country joined together on the Mall and made their way around St James’ Park for Remembrance Sunday as part of a ‘nation’s thank you’ to those who fought in the Great War.

 On behalf of Her Majesty, Prince of Wales Charles laid the wreath at Cenotaph.
 An Equerry laid a wreath on behalf of The Duke of Edinburgh.
-Since the coronation of Queen Elizabeth in 1952, today was the first time when Duke of Edinburgh was not present at the Cenotaph with Her Majesty.
+Since the coronation of Queen Elizabeth II in 1952, today was the first time when The Duke of Edinburgh was not present at the Cenotaph with Her Majesty.

 Prince William and Prince Harry followed their father and laid wreaths at Cenotaph to honour the fallen soldiers followed by politicians and dignitaries while Queen watched from the balcony.

 The Last Post sounded by the Buglers of the Royal Marines and cannon fires by the King’s troop ended the national silence.
 About the silent observation, Prince Charles earlier said, “We owe that enormous debt of gratitude to those who gave literally everything for our tomorrow.
 We go on remembering the extraordinary courage and gallantry and endless devoted service of our Armed Forces.
-I think the time to have just that silence, it was a wonderful idea, because we don’t have enough moments of silence to reflect.
+I think the time to have just that silence, it was a wonderful idea because we don’t have enough moments of silence to reflect.
 Above all, it’s a way of showing special honour and appreciation to those who have paid the ultimate sacrifice.”

 Coming from Label’s Autumn-winter Collection, the £795.00 is currently available in burgundy and brown colours (shown here in burgundy).